Mentors

 “Can you understand what I’m saying?”
 The man said.

 “We don’t want you.
-Get out.
-You are nothing,”
+Get out.”

 Jay caught the movement in the mask, and he turned his head to follow the direction of the look, just in time to see another man at the end of the hall holding the fire escape door open with his foot and dragging a crumpled-up body through the opening.
 “Louie!”
-Jay’s bark rang down the length of the empty hall.
+Jay’s cry rang down the length of the empty hall.
 Louie twisted in the grip of the man and Jay could just make out what looked like a wide bandage or heavy tape wrapped tightly around his head, covering his mouth and chin.
 It must have been brutally applied because any skin left uncovered was bloated and blood red.
 Even though Louie couldn’t speak, his bulging eyes were broadcasting pure terror.

 The man in front of Jay reached and pulled the door shut behind Jay, locking them both in the hall.